K8 Group: Sponsorships

 In 2015, the online entertainment company became a sponsor of the Copa America in Chile, the third largest continental football event in the world.

 In 2016, K8 became the kit sponsor for the West Bromwich Albion FC, a Premier League football team.
 This became the football team's biggest sponsorship to date, which reportedly cost K8 over £5 million.
 The partnership was mostly used as a marketing strategy to bring awareness to the European extension of the K8 group; UK-K8.
 The sponsorship deal lasted only one season.

 June 21, 2017, K8 announced a sponsorship agreement with Premier League club Manchester City.
 The multi-year deal includes advertisements on digiboards at Manchester City's Etihad Stadium, and the right to offer trips and experiences to the public to meet the team.

 September 26, 2017, K8 announced a sponsorship agreement with Championship club, Cardiff City.
 The multi-year deal includes betting booths at Cardiff City Stadium, and the right to offer trips, tickets and experiences to the public to meet the team.

+November 1, 2024, K8 and Atlético de Madrid have reached a sponsorship agreement for the next two seasons.